 If in your estimation, your tax bracket will be higher in retirement than it is now, you might lean toward a Roth IRA.
 Then, the tax you would pay on those contributions will be lower now than in retirement.

 Do you believe tax rates will increase or decrease in the future?

 The fact is that income tax rates are at historically low levels.
-The most recent tax law, TCJA, is set to expire after 2025.
+The most recent tax law, TCJA, expires after 2025.
 So, what do you think will happen to future tax rates?
 Nope, it doesn’t take a rocket scientist to predict an increase in tax rates.
-Dollars taxed at a lower tax rate today, vs. probably higher future tax rates, does tip the scales towards Roth contributions.
+Dollars taxed at a lower rate today, vs. probably higher future tax rates, do tip the scales towards Roth contributions.

 What is your career stage?

 If you’re starting your career, your income is probably much lower than it will be later in your career.
-This higher income will bring with it a higher tax bracket, and may even prevent you from contributing to a Roth IRA in the future.
+This higher income will bring a higher tax bracket and may even prevent you from contributing to a Roth IRA in the future.
 That means it may be a good idea to contribute to a Roth IRA now at a lower rate while you can.

 What is your goal?